Empathy: What It Is, Why It Matters, and How You Can Improve

 In what was is empathy important in the workplace?

 For many people, a workplace is a place for teamwork.
 For things that require a group effort, it's extremely important to take the time to relate to co-workers.
-Even if people are not specifically working on one project, it is still important to get along with fellow workers.
+Even if people are not specifically working on one project, getting along with fellow workers is still important.
 Using empathy is a vital part of a smooth working relationship.
 Without it, it's much easier to fall into disputes and disagreements.

 It is also highly important for management to use empathy.
 Bosses who lack empathy are likely to subject their employees to unfair practices.
 Managers who are without empathy may push employees to work beyond what is healthy and reasonable or may be unduly harsh when an employee makes a mistake.